jonas-pueschel/RCG_DFTK/README.md

 Testing the parallel RCG in DFTK is straight forward:

-    1. Add dependencies listet in test_molecule.jl
+    1. Add dependencies listet in the Manifest
     2. Run test_molecule.jl

 TODO: this a bit short, isn't it?